 Ankle Range of Motion (ROM)

 The reported ankle ROM for the Elan IC is only 9 degrees, which is the lowest of all bionic foot/ankle systems.

 However, this is not the total ROM, as the foot’s flexibility is also a factor.
-Nor is it the full story, as the Elan IC seems to focus more on managing dorsiflexion and plantar flexion resistance than it does on actively managing ankle rotation.
+Nor is it the full story, as the Elan IC focuses more on managing dorsiflexion and plantar flexion resistance during the Stance Phase of each step than it does on actively managing ankle rotation.

 The Elan bionic feet/ankles are the only ones to use both within-step and inter-step ankle accommodation strategies.

 Within-step systems adjust the angle and resistance of the ankle to match the terrain during the Stance Phase of each step.
 Inter-step systems make their adjustments during the Swing Phase, i.e. between steps.